Last updated on March 9th, 2022

 They say that when in Rome, do as the Romans do but it’s also perfectly OK (sometimes) that when you’re a tourist in Rome, do as the tourists do.
 This is why we started the day at Sant’ Eustachio Il Caffè, probably the most famous cafe in Rome.
 It is here that the home-roasted beans are said to be blended with water from an ancient aqueduct.
 Perhaps this explains the steep prices (1.50€ extra if you’re sitting outside) but nonetheless, you simply must try the granita con panna!

 For a similar (and slightly cheaper) experience, head to La Casa Del Caffè Tazza D’oro.
-It’s large and classic interior gives you the feeling that coffee has been drunk here for at least a century and their version of the granita is out of this world.
+Its large and classic interior gives you the feeling that coffee has been drunk here for at least a century and their version of the granita is out of this world.

-Pro tip: both cafes offer roasted beans and Nespresso-compatible capsules for purchase.
+Both cafes offer roasted beans and Nespresso-compatible capsules for purchase.

 Since it was a Sunday morning, we visited this interesting church which is only open to the public on Sunday mornings.
 Built during the mid 17th century by Italian architect Francesco Borromini, the church is widely regarded as a masterpiece of Roman Baroque architecture.
 The church you enter into nowadays used to be the chapel of a university.
 Its interior is dominated by Borromini’s rotunda, an absolute beauty though devoid of any lavish frescoes.

 Built in the 13th century, this is the only Gothic church in Rome and a real treasure trove in terms of religious art.
 Of the basilica’s many highlights, be sure to check out Michaelangelo’s marble sculpture of Christ bearing the cross and the exquisite fresco depicting the Assumption.
 At the altar, check out the exposed tomb of Saint Catherine of Siena.